RateGain-logo-Vivid-Lavender

 6. Roiback

-Roiback is a hotel-technology provider focused on helping chains and groups grow direct bookings.
+Roiback is a hotel technology provider focused on helping chains and groups grow direct bookings.
 The platform combines a booking engine with loyalty features, digital marketing services, and metasearch support.
-Roiback has a strong presence in Europe and Latin America, and works extensively with regional chains that run in-house loyalty programs.
+Roiback has a strong presence in Europe and Latin America.

 The Roiback booking engine focuses on rate transparency and member value.
 Hotels can show guests how direct rates compare with OTA pricing while promoting exclusive loyalty offers and member-only pricing.
-The approach can build confidence during booking and encourage repeat bookings through brand channels.
+This can help build confidence during the booking process and encourage repeat bookings through brand channels.

 Key features

-• Rate comparison tools between direct pricing and other channels
+• Rate comparison tools for direct pricing as well as other channels

 • Promo code and offer management

-• Metasearch, web design, and digital marketing services
+• Metasearch, web design and digital marketing support

 • Multi-property dashboards for hotel groups